-- Student with a validated handicap code (MEQ) - Student with a diagnosed L.D. (psychological testing documentation) - Student with a B.D. (obtained through the PSD identification process) - Student in the W.O.T.P.
-(Work-Oriented Training Path) - Student working on a modified level of instruction (not working at grade level) - At-Risk student may have an I.E.P. (adaptations to grade level work)
+- Student with a validated handicap code (MEQ) - Student with a diagnosed L.D. (with appropriate evidence of assessment) - Student with a B.D. (obtained through the PSD identification process) - Student in the W.O.T.P.
+(Work-Oriented Training Path) - Student working on a modified level of instruction (not working at grade level) - Any student deemed to be At-Risk